Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You have been diagnosed with Parkinson disease, which is caused by a loss of a chemical in your brain that helps control your movement and balance.
 For reasons that are not clear, cells that make this brain chemical stop working.
-This leads to the symptoms of Parkinson’s disease.
+This leads to the symptoms of Parkinson disease.
 Here are things you can do at home to feel better.

 Take your medicines exactly as directed.
 Don’t skip doses.

 Get a pillbox with sections for each day of the week or different time of the day.

 Try to take your pills about the same time each day.

 Don’t run out of medicine.
 Order more medicine when you still have a 2-week supply left.

 Bring your medicine and copies of your prescriptions when you travel.

-Carry a list of the medications you take.
+Carry a list of the medicines you take.

 Ask your doctor before driving or operating heavy machinery.
-Some medications for Parkinson’s disease can cause sleepiness.
+Some medicines for Parkinson disease can cause sleepiness.